EXPRESSCLUSTER/Milestone/doc/Milestone XProtect VMS Products 2022 R3c Setup.md

 	```bat
 	1> quit
 	```
-1. Move the failover group to the Primary Sarver.
+1. Move the failover group to the Primary Server.